Rohan Bopanna: 2006: First ATP Final and Asian Hopman Cup Title

 In davis cup tie against Pakistan he lost to his occasional partner Aisam-ul-Haq Qureshi in straight sets.
-But wins of Prakash Amritraj, Leander Paes and Mahesh Bhupathi secured the victory for India 3-2 against Pakistan.
+But wins of Prakash Amritraj, Leander Paes and Mahesh Bhupathi secured the victory for India 3–2 against Pakistan.
 He then had 2 consecutive 2nd round exits at Chikmagalur and Dharwad Challenger losing to Toshihide Matsui and Viktor Troicki in straight sets.
 Almost the same scenario followed in doubles where ge had 3 consecutive quarterfinals at Chikmagalur, Dharwad and Fergana Challenger.
 He had lost to Dawid Olejniczak in straight sets of Fergana Challenger.
 He lost to Dawid Olejniczak in straight sets.
 He lost to Michael Lammer in straight sets in first qualifying round of French Open.
 This was his maiden French Open appearance.
 He had first round exits at Surbiton Trophy in both singles and doubles with Nathan Healey.
 He qualified for main draw of Halle Open by beating Evgeny Korolev, Simone Bolelli and Kristian Pless.
 He faced that time world no.1 Roger Federer in first round of main draw.
 It was his first ever match against Federer.
 He lost in straight sets.
 Federer went on to win the title.
 This remains his only match against any member of Big Three.

 He then entered Wimbledon where in men's singles qualifying round he defeated Tomáš Cakl in straight sets in first round but lost to Robert Kendrick in straight sets in second round.
 He partnered Johan Landsberg in men's doubles qualifying round but they lost in first round to Irakli Labadze and Dušan Vemić.
 He lost to Rajeev Ram in first round of Aptos Challenger but he took his revenge by defeating Ram and Todd Widom in doubles final with Prakash Amritraj in a hard-fought match.
 He had quarterfinals exits in both singles and doubles with Prakash at Challenger de Granby.
 He qualified for main draw of Bukhara Challenger and went on to reach the final where he lost to Janko Tipsarević in straight sets, he also reached the finals of doubles with Aisam-ul-Haq Qureshi where they lost in tie-breaker.
 He entered main draw of Mumbai Open as a wildcard and lost to 8th seeded Wesley Moodie.
 But he reached doubles event final with Mustafa Ghouse.
-They upset top seeds and 4th seeds in the first round and in the semifinals respectively to reach the finals, they were defeated by Mahesh Bhupathi and Mario Ančić.
+They upset top seeds and 4th seeds in the first round and in the semi-finals respectively to reach the finals, they were defeated by Mahesh Bhupathi and Mario Ančić.